 1 - When unit is installed on a combustible floor, a downflow combustible flooring base must be installed between the furnace and the floor.
 The base must be ordered separately.
+SeeTABLE 2 for opening size to cut in floor.

 The furnace and combustible flooring base shall not be installed directly on carpeting, tile, or other combustible material other than wood flooring.